 Playing the part of the village idiot 'Mad Thomas' who supposedly witnessed and reported the couple's crimes to the authorities is none other than esteemed British actor, Robert Hardy (1925-2017).
 Hardy attended Magdalen College, a constituent college of the University of Oxford.
 Like Schlesinger, he studied English and became involved with the Oxford University Amateur Dramatics Society.
 Hardy enjoyed a long and illustrious career both on stage and screen.
 He is most recognizable to younger audiences as Cornelius Fudge, the Minister for Magic in the Harry Potter franchise and J.K.
 Rowling's answer to British Prime Minister, Neville Chamberlain.

 Clipping of the cast list from the original film programme for Black Legend, (left).
 A headshot of British actor, Robert Hardy.
 Image Credit: Filmweb / Non-Commercial Use, (right).

 The filmmakers sourced props from Newbury Museum, now West Berkshire Museum.
 Specialist equipment was also constructed for the film, including a mock gibbet.
 This was deemed necessary since the gibbet that appears in the film was in a dilapidated state by this time.
-There have been no fewer than six gibbets erected on this site.
+There have been no fewer than seven gibbets erected on this site.